raid-guild/HQ/Templates/Retrospective.md

 #### What we learned

 Place to report new learnings back to the Guild.
-Anything from methodology improvements to ne technology expertise.
+Anything from methodology improvements to new technology expertise.

 #### Loot